Depression. Causes, symptoms, treatment of the disease

 4. Alienation of thoughts and feelings;

-5. Feeling of anguish in the chest;
+5. Feeling of aching melancholy in the chest;

-6. Confusion, misunderstanding of what is happening;
+6. Confusion, lack of understanding of what is happening;

 7. The state of “already seen” (deja vu);

-8. Automatic actions;
+8. Automaticity of actions;

 9. Decreased response to pain;

-10. Lack of natural needs (feelings of hunger, need for sleep, etc.);
+10. Lack of natural needs (hunger, need for sleep, etc.);

 11. Lifelessness and dullness of the surrounding world;